sdss/lvmbeat/README.md

 ![lvmbeat architecture](docs/lvmbeat_diagram.png)

 Note that the `lvmbeat` actor does *not* have a loop that emits the heartbeat to the ECP on a loop.
-Heartbeats are emitted when the `lvmbeat` actor receaves a `set` command from one of the clients.
-A cutoff time is in place to avoid sending commands to `lvmecp` too frequently.
+Heartbeats are emitted when the `lvmbeat` actor receives a `set` command from one of the clients.
+A cut-off time is in place to avoid sending commands to `lvmecp` too frequently.

 In addition to this, `lvmbeat` regularly calls an API route outside LCO to indicate that it is alive and that the connection from the observatory to the internet is working.